Pavan-1997/GitHub_Actions_Self_Hosted_Runner/README.md

 1. Launch an EC2 instance with Ubuntu

-2. In Security tab of the instance created
+2. Open the ports in Security tab of the instance created

     Inbound Rule & Outbound Rule

     80, 443

-3. Now goto the GitHub repo -> Settings -> Actions -> Runners -> Click on New self-hosted runner -> Selct Linux and use x64 as Architecture
+3. Now go to the GitHub repo -> Settings -> Actions -> Runners -> Click on New self-hosted runner -> Select Linux and use x64 as Architecture

     Perform execution of the commands listed on the instance

-To secure sensitive info we use Secrets and varibales
+- To secure sensitive info we use Secrets and varibales

 4. In the github config file change the parameter below

     runs-on: self-hosted

     Commit the code, the job must be triggered to run on the instance